 The Faculty offers a variety of graduate program options to meet student needs.

 Admission requirements for the MSc and PhD programs at the Leslie Dan Faculty of Pharmacy are in accordance with the general regulations of the University of Toronto School of Graduate Studies.
-Applicants must hold a four-year Bachelor of Science or a two-year Master of Science degree in natural/life sciences, physical sciences, engineering, social sciences or a health profession such as dentistry, medicine, nursing or pharmacy from a recognized university.
-Students are admitted to the Graduate Department of Pharmaceutical Sciences twice annually – in September and January.
+Applicants must also satisfy the Department’s additional admission requirements where applicable.

 Fields of Study

 • Clinical pharmacology and clinical trials